How to Turn a Blog Poll Into a Living Data Source

 Launch day brings attention.
 Votes arrive in the first 48-72 hours.
 Then the curve flattens.

 Only about one-third of a blog post's views arrive on the first day.
 Traffic compounds slowly.
-But most polls are built for the spike, not the slope.
+A poll built for the launch spike stops collecting right when the audience starts arriving.

 They close after a week.
 Or they stay open but no one watches them.
 The post keeps gaining search traffic.
 The poll stops learning.
 The content compounds.
-The data doesn't.
+The data does not.

 What Breaks